 - Keep your hips squarely facing the door frame and keep your core tight throughout the movement so your hips remain in this position.

-- Gripping the frame with just one hand at a time, lean your whole body back like a stiff board until your arm is fully extended.
+- Gripping the frame with only your right hand, lean your whole body back like a stiff board until your arm is fully extended.

 - Use your biceps to pull your body back up.

 - Complete as many reps as possible and then switch arms.